 CMD Tissue Repository at the Medical College of Wisconsin

-The CMD Tissue Repository (CMD-TR) is a place to safely store body tissues donated through routine surgery or at autopsy that can be used for research.
-The Repository can also bring in your left-over tissue from a previous muscle biopsy you had.
+The CMD Tissue Repository (CMD-TR) is a place to safely store tissue samples that can be used for research.

 Why Donate Tissue to the CMD-TR?

 • Samples are needed from many patients to test theories and treatment strategies